Quantum Probability Estimation for Randomness with Quantum Side Information: and Entropy Estimators

 \subsection{Entropy Estimator Optimization Problem}

 According to the above results, we can construct \QEFs from entropy estimators, but the construction does not lead to a simple objective function for entropy estimators.
 However, one can seek optimal entropy estimates.
 Consider candidates for entropy estimators $K(CZ)$.
-The entropy estimate at $\nu$ is $\cE(K;\nu)=\sum_{cz}\nu(cz) K(cz)$.
+The entropy estimate at the anticipated probability distribution $\nu$ is $\cE(K;\nu)=\sum_{cz}\nu(cz) K(cz)$.
 The entropy estimator condition is

 for all $\rho(CZ)\in\cN(\cC(CZ))$.
 When the probability distribution of $Z$ is fixed at $\mu$, the constraint becomes

 The problem is then to